Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/02. URLs, HTTP, and REST/README.md

   1. What is the difference between HTTP and HTTPS?
   1. What does REST stand for?
   1. What are the reasons to use a "RESTful" server?
+  1. What are the constraints of a RESTful server?
 1. Complete the [Giphy API Search Tutorial](https://www.makeschool.com/online-courses/tutorials/giphy-search-app-with-node-js/your-node-environment)